Provided by: libjpeg-progs_9b-2_amd64 bug

 resulting file.
 Use -baseline if you need to ensure compatibility at low quality values.)

-The -quality option has been extended in this version of cjpeg to support separate quality settings for
+The -quality option has been extended in IJG version 7 for support of separate quality settings for

-luminance and chrominance (or, in general, separate settings for every quantization table slot.)
-The
+luminance and chrominance (or in general, for every provided quantization table slot).
+This feature is

 The -progressive switch creates a "progressive JPEG" file.
 In this type of JPEG file, the data is stored